secsome/FA2sp/README.md

             +) CopySelectionBound.Color = COLORREF ; Determines the color of the selection boundary while copying, defaults to 255,0,0
             +) CursorSelectionBound.Color = COLORREF ; Determines the color of the boundary for current cell, defaults to 60,160,60
             +) HeightIndicatorColor.Color = COLORREF ; Determines the color of the height indicator for current cell, defaults to 60,60,60
-            +) ExtWaypoints = BOOLEAN ; Determins if FA2sp supports unlimited count of waypoints, defaults to false (Phobos required)
+            +) WaypointColor = COLORREF ; Determines the color of waypoint texts, default to 0,0,255 +) ExtWaypoints = BOOLEAN ; Determins if FA2sp supports unlimited count of waypoints, defaults to false (Phobos required)
         +) [Sides] ** (** means Essensial, fa2sp need this section to work properly)
             {Contains a list of sides registered in rules}